 - For each source and destination component in the data flow:

-- To open the Advanced Editor, right-mouse click on the component and select “Show Advanced Editor” from the list.
+- Open the Advanced Editor by right-mouse clicking on the component and selecting “Show Advanced Editor” from the list.

 - For each source and destination component:

 - While you have the Advanced Editor open, go to the "Input and Output Properties" tab.